banrod/unit/workstation/notes/facilitation-assessment.md

 - Tooling coverage is limited to basic shell scripts; there is no linting or formatting pipeline in the workstation scope.
 - Collaboration processes (issue templates, PR guidelines specific to experiments) are not yet documented.
 - Registry integrity now has a static validator but still lacks smoke graph coverage to validate runtime behavior.
-- The validator currently reports duplicate IDs and missing class mappings that need remediation before strict gating is viable.
+- Validator output no longer flags duplicate IDs, but it still reports missing class mappings that need remediation before strict gating is viable.

 ## Opportunities